 Call for Social Partners to the Newry, Mourne and Down District Council PEACE IV Partnership

-To download an application pack form click here.
-Closing date for applications is Friday 3 August 2018 at 12noon.
+Closing date for applications is Friday 7 August 2020 at 12noon.
 Late submissions will not be accepted.

 9 Monaghan Court